Raynes Park High School: Access Centre

 The Access Centre is a provision at Raynes Park High School for students with an ASC (Autism Spectrum Condition) diagnosis and an EHCP.
-This centre is designed to support autistic students in a mainstream school environment like the one in Raynes Park High School.
-It runs numerous interventions such as emotional support therapy and Lego therapy.
-Access Centre students can eat lunch in the Access Centre if they wish to do so instead eating it in the mainstream school environment which can be quite loud for some autistic students.
+Designed to support autistic students in a mainstream school environment, it runs numerous interventions such as emotional support therapy and Lego therapy.
+Access Centre students can eat lunch in the Access Centre if they wish, as eating in the mainstream school environment can be quite loud for some autistic students.

 Some Access Centre students are supported in lesson by a Key Support Worker (KSW).

 The Access Centre also provides after school clubs for their students such as Rebound Therapy (trampoline therapy) and homework club.

 In 2019 (renewed in 2022), the Access Centre was 'accredited' by the National Autism Society.

-Admission for the Access Centre is decided by the local authority, Merton Council.
+The current capacity of the Access Centre is 25 students, with admission decided by the local authority, Merton Council.

-The current capacity of the Access Centre is 25 students.

 School organisation

-The Head Teacher is Kirsten Heard and the Chair of Governors is Michael Ross.
+The headteacher is Kirsten Taylor and the co-chairs of Governors are Hannah Capgras and Dean Murphy.
 The school last had an Ofsted inspection in January 2019, when it was graded Good.